n-ckr-ch-rds-n/ft-tech-test/README.md

 * Uses header tags in their proper order so as not to confuse screenreaders
 * Form field and button are clearly labelled
 * The site is entirely keyboard navigable
-* The contrast ratio is 19:1, easily in keeping with WCAG standards
+* The contrast ratio is 19:1, in keeping with WCAG standards

 ### Bonus Points